IT, Mobile Devices, and Browsers FAQ

 AngelTrack Support answers the phone 24/7/365, including holidays.
 There is always someone standing by to meet your needs.

-The main AngelTrack Support phone is answered only by American citizens with EMS experience.
+The main AngelTrack Support phone is answered only by American citizens.
 If your question stumps the support guys, they have direct access to the developers.

 What if the internet service goes down at my dispatch office?